Are you there? Share your story on CNN iReport, but please remember to stay safe.

 Those who are against him are handled in “too authoritarian” a manner, Zakaria said Tuesday on Piers Morgan Live.

-The prime minister has said he will not back down.
+The prime minister has said many times he will not back down.

 “They say the prime minister is harsh,” Erdogan said Tuesday, referring to his detractors.
 “I’m sorry,” he told a gathering of his own party.
 “The prime minister is not going to change.”